Momentum-Team-13/react-slideshow-mintelc12/README.md

 The user will be able to navigate through a slideshow showing information about the films of Hayao Miyazaki.

-Each "slide" should show the title of the film, the original title of the film in Japanese, the movie poster image, the film's release date, and description text about the film.
+Each "slide" should show:
+- the title of the film,
+- the original title of the film in Japanese,
+- the movie poster image,
+- the film's release date,
+- and description text about the film.

 Data is provided in a file, but its original source is the [Studio Ghibli API](https://ghibliapi.herokuapp.com/).